Learn how to use epoxy resin to make a beautiful DIY epoxy tumbler. The process is easy, and the finished products make great DIY gift ideas!

-Painting a Steel Tumbler
+Painting A Steel Tumbler

-Then just brush on a nice and even coat of the Glitterific.
+Then, just brush on a nice and even coat of the Glitterific.

 Once your glitter is dry, you can remove the painter’s tape and get ready to add your epoxy resin.

 You will need to get an even coat over the entire surface.
 I used a stir stick to push the resin around to make sure I had complete coverage.

 After an hour or two, the epoxy should be set up enough that you can remove the tape from the top and bottom.
-Try to remove while spinning or just stop for very short intervals.
+Try to remove it while spinning or just stop for very short intervals.

 Note: I used 800 grit.
 You can find this on Amazon or in the automotive section of your store.

-Spray with water and sand down the entire tumbler making sure to sand down any imperfections.
+Spray your epoxy tumbler with water and sand down the entire tumbler, making sure to sand down any imperfections.